scp756-221/course-site/docs/a7/page.md

 * **Development platforms**, such as GitHub, which provide a central site to merge changes from several developers; and
 * **Continuous integration (CI)**, which reduces the risk that merged changes introduce defects.

-This list is incomplete&mdash;each of these tools supports additional use cases and outcomes, while other tools are also used to achieve the above goals&mdash;but this assignment introduces the essential elements.
-Continuous integration ensures that all code that is ready to be deployed:
+This list is incomplete&mdash;each of these tools supports additional use cases and outcomes, while other equivalent tools may be used to achieve the same goals&mdash;but this assignment introduces represenative example for each.

+The now common practice of Continuous Integration helps a team to achieve a number of goals:

-* conforms to the organization's style requirements,
+* validate the program conforms to some level of performance/correcteness;
+* maintain compliance to style/formatting requirements;
-* does not include insecure or unreliable code sequences, and
+* does not include inappropriate code sequences (e.g., access keys and tokens) or known faulty code sequences (e.g., vulnerabilites).
-* passes a comprehensive test suite.

 By scrutinizing all code commits via several different technologies, CI provides high confidence that the code will be defect-free when it is deployed.

 Rather than ask you to do the programming for this assignment, we are providing most of the code and asking you to apply the updates.
 We want you to focus on the steps in this process and how the tools work together rather than losing yourself in Python code.
 You will get a chance to do a little coding at the very end of the assignment.

 The assignment considers the case of collaboration between several developers.
-You will in fact do it individually, playing both roles, yourself and the other developer, named "Other Dev".
+But unlike Assignment 5 where you involved other students, you will complete this assignment individually.
+That is, you will take on both roles: yourself and the other developer (named "Other Dev").

 ### The scenario

 Our scenario for this exercise is that you and Other Dev have been assigned to add a new feature to the music service, an "original artist" field.
 The current service just stores a single artist for every song title but many songs have been performed by more than one artist.
-This feature adds a single field to a song record, naming an artist that performed the song earlier.
-It's far from a complete history (we'd need to able to store an arbitrary number of previous artists) but it's a start.
+This feature adds a new field to the song record to store the artist who performed the song previously.
+This design is rudimentary and far from adequate (we'd need to able to store an arbitrary number of previous artists) but it is sufficient for this assignment.

 The music API currently has three calls: